 I did not ask for them, I do my absolute best to cope with them and I can’t help having any subsequent symptoms or problems because of them.

-I am basically being mocked.
-They refuse to acknowledge my struggles, and often, do what’s best for themselves.
+But sometimes others refuse to acknowledge the struggles, and often, do what’s best for themselves even if it negatively impacts me because of my health.
 They are being disrespectful and all thyroid patients know that this is likely because said person knows very little, if anything, about what it is like for us as thyroid patients.

 If you were to make a comment about someone else’s weight, eating habits, appearance, race, accent etc. it would be classed as bullying, discrimination, wrong and not acceptable.
 Yet my health conditions, which almost ruined my life last year by the way, in every way possible.. nah, that’s not serious.
 It’s alright to discriminate and mock that, a long with not taking it seriously.